 - 1/8 tsp salt (optional)

-- Stir in the oats and cornmeal, then add the butter and stir again.- Sift in the flour, baking powder, and optional salt.
+- Combine the egg yolks, yogurt, soda, and honey in a large bowl.
+Beat with a wire whisk.- Stir in the oats and cornmeal, then add the butter and stir again.- Sift in the flour, baking powder, and optional salt.
 Beat well, then cover the bowl and let the mixture sit for 15 minutes.- Beat the egg whites until stiff, then fold them into the mixture.
 If the batter is too thick, add 1-2 Tbsp milk or water (I used water if I've used full-fat yogurt, otherwise milk)

 Yield: 8 (10-inch) waffles